fbef0102/Game-Private_Plugin/Plugin_插件/Charger_Charger/l4d2_charger_grab/readme.md

 		// Allow chargers to carry and drop survivors with the melee button (RMB).
 0=Off.
 1=Grab Incapped (Not Hanging from ledge).
 2=Grab Standing.
 4=Drop Incapped.
 8=Drop Standing.
 Add numbers together. l4d2_charger_grab_pickup "15"

+		// If 1, Allow pummel to be started while grabbing a survivor (LMB).
+0=Game Behavior l4d2_charger_grab_pummel "1"

 		// How long can human charger grab a survivor. l4d2_charger_grab_time "5.0"
 		```